codeaffen/codeaffen.org/_posts/2023-08-26-signal_spellcheck_setup.md

 As Signal uses [get_language_names](https://docs.gtk.org/glib/func.get_language_names.html){:target="_blank"} function from `GLib` it is possible to define more than one language to be used.

-To define different language you need to separate each other by a colon.
+To define multiple, different languages you need to separate each other by a colon.
 E.g.

 ```shell
 LANGUAGE=en_US:de_DE:it_IT